-Halibut is large, deep ocean flatfish that is well-known for its fine, firm and delicious flaky meat.
-Halibuts are bottom dwellers (demersal fish) live in very cold, deep Pacific from Alaska to California and Atlantic waters off the coast of Scotland, Norway, Iceland, and Newfoundland, migrating to shallow waters to spawn.
+Halibut is a large, deep ocean flatfish well-known for its fine, firm, and delicious flaky meat.
+Halibut are bottom dwellers (demersal fish) inhabiting very cold, deep waters in the Pacific from Alaska to California, as well as in Atlantic waters off the coasts of Scotland, Norway, Iceland, and Newfoundland.
+They migrate to shallow waters for spawning.

-Halibut fish belongs to the genus; Hippoglossus, in the Pleuronectidae (flounders) family, also known as righteye flounders.
+Halibut fish belongs to the genus Hippoglossus, within the Pleuronectidae (flounders) family, also known as righteye flounders.

-Common names: Giant halibut, righteye flounder, barn doors, etc.
+Common names for halibut include Giant halibut, righteye flounder, and barn doors, among others.

 Atlantic halibut (H. hippoglossus). |

-As the fish gradually grows into adulthood and adapts to the bottom-dwelling habitat (demersal), its body acquires asymmetrical body features.
-Its compressed body is olive or gray-brown on its right (upper) side and white on its left (under) side.
-Their large mouth is armed with sharp, curved teeth, and both eyes lying on the same side of the head in the adult fish; in most species, it is right-sided (right-eyed).
+As halibut mature and adapt to their bottom-dwelling (demersal) habitat, their bodies develop asymmetrical features.
+They have a compressed body with an olive or gray-brown coloration on their right (upper) side and white on their left (under) side.
+Their large mouths are equipped with sharp, curved teeth, and both eyes are positioned on the same side of the head in adult fish, typically the right side (right-eyed) in most species.

-Hippoglossus hippoglossus - Atlantic halibut, lives in the North Atlantic.
+Hippoglossus hippoglossus - Atlantic halibut, found in the North Atlantic.

-Hippoglossus stenolepis - Pacific halibut, lives in the North Pacific Ocean.
+Hippoglossus stenolepis - Pacific halibut, found in the North Pacific Ocean.

-Atlantic halibut are larger and can grow to enormous size making them the largest of all the flatfish, normally measures 20-55 inches in length and weighs 11-55 lb.
+Atlantic halibut are notably larger and can reach enormous sizes, making them the largest of all flatfish.
+They typically measure between 20 and 55 inches in length and weigh between 11 and 55 pounds.

-Halibut fish is one of the finest sources of essential fatty acids, protein, minerals and fat-soluble vitamins like vitamin A, E and D.
+Halibut fish is among the finest sources of a href="essential-fatty-acids.html">essential fatty acids, protein, minerals, and fat-soluble vitamins such as vitamins A, E, and D.

-It is non-oily, deep water fish and therefore low in calories and saturated fats; 100 g holds just 91 cal in comparison to 160 cal in salmon.
+It is a non-oily, deep-water fish and therefore low in calories and saturated fats; 100 grams contain just 91 calories, compared to 160 calories in salmon but higher than Dover sole (70 Cal/100 g).

-Halibut contains lean, white meat that composes good amino-acids profile.
-100g fish provides 18.56 g/100 g (33% of RDI).
-Protein composition is complete in the sense that all essential amino acids in a healthy proportions.
+Halibut contains lean, white meat that provides a good amino acid profile.
+A 100-gram serving of fish provides 18.56 grams of protein (33% of the Recommended Daily Intake).
+The protein composition is complete, containing all essential amino acids in healthy proportions.

-US FDA categorises halibut in "good choice" section considering mercury levels in its flesh.
-The recommendation is consumption of 1 serving (4 ounces) per week for halibut.
+The US FDA categorizes halibut in the "good choice" section considering mercury levels in its flesh.
+The recommendation is to consume 1 serving (4 ounces) per week of halibut.

-Halibut is a moderate source of omega-3 eicosapentaenoicacid (EPA), docosapantaenoicacid (DPA) and docosahexaenoic acid (DHA) fatty acids.
-Research studies suggest that these fatty acids, particularly DHA, play an important role in the development of nervous system, especially in infants and children.
+Halibut is a moderate source of omega-3 fatty acids, including eicosapentaenoic acid (EPA), docosapentaenoic acid (DPA), and docosahexaenoic acid (DHA).
+Research studies suggest that these fatty acids, particularly DHA, play an important role in the development of the nervous system, especially in infants and children.

-According to Cornell University and the New York Sea Grant Extension Program.
-2012- the fatty acids play crucial role in decreasing blood pressure and heart rate and help improve cardiovascular function.
+According to Cornell University and the New York Sea Grant Extension Program in 2012, fatty acids play a crucial role in decreasing blood pressure and heart rate and help improve cardiovascular function.
 For example, research has shown that omega-3 fatty acids decrease the risk of arrhythmias (abnormal heartbeats) that can lead to sudden death.

-Being deep water, non-oily fish, halibut contains small amounts of Vitamin-A (67 IU/100g).
-Nonetheless, it carries moderate amounts of omega-3 essential fatty acids such as ALA, DHA and DPA to help keep healthy mucosa and skin.
+Being deep-water and non-oily fish, halibut contains small amounts of vitamin A (67 IU/100g).
+Nonetheless, it carries moderate amounts of omega-3 essential fatty acids such as ALA, DHA, and DPA to help maintain healthy mucosa and skin.

 Principle | Nutrient Value | Percent of RDA |